edwfermon707/kea/doc/sphinx/arm/ext-gss-tsig.rst

 The relationship between keys and DNS servers are very different between the D2 code and static TSIG keys, and GSS-TSIG keys and DNS servers:

- - a static TSIG key can be shared between many DNS servers
+ - a static TSIG key can be shared between many DNS servers.
  - a GSS-TSIG key is used only by one DNS server inside a dedicated set of keys.

 .. _commands-gss-tsig: